Pablo-Wynistorf/oneidp/readme.md

 This loginapp can be placed in front of practically ever application to authenticate their users.
 After a successful login, the api sends back a session cookie to authenticate the user.

-The app is build with express js and a mongodb backend.
+The app is build with express js and a PostgreSQL backend.
 For mail delievery we use mailjet.
 Create a account to get the api key. https://app.mailjet.com/signin

 For alerting and log we use discord webhook.
 Create a channel in a discord server and get the webhook url. https://discord.com